aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 Both `ansible-avd-examples/dual-dc-l3ls/group_vars/DC1.yml` and `ansible-avd-examples/dual-dc-l3ls/group_vars/DC2.yml` files define settings that apply to all children of `DC1` and `DC2` groups as specified in the inventory described earlier.

-In this section, we will discuss `DC2` as `DC1` is the same as shown in the previous example.
-The only change, the one used to include the EVPN DC GW will be discussed later.
+In this section, we will discuss `DC2` device definitions.
+From `DC1` only the changes will be discussed, as definitions are the same as in the single DC L3LS example.
+The only change, the one used to include the EVPN DC GW, will be discussed later.

-However, this time the settings defined are no longer fabric-wide but are limited to DC2.
-In this example, DC2 follows the same configuration as DC1, but we will be able to modify the behavior of DC2 without impacting DC1.
+By changing only `DC2.yml` file, the defined settings are limited to DC2.
+In this example, DC2 follows the same configuration as DC1, but it could be totally different, keeping the DC1 definition intact while DC2 can be adjusted to meet different requirements.

 ```yaml title="DC2.yml"
 ---